DavidKarnik/OracleSQL/README.md

 ## OracleSQL

-- Oracle SQL fot University
+- Oracle SQL for University
 - Few examples of SQL scripts